jbperry004/bootcamp19-exercises/3_AM/README.md

 Your website must include the following elements:

-- at least 4 separate pages
+- at least 4 separate pages, done
-- one table
+- one table, done
-- three images
+- three images, done
-- a navigation bar where you can access every page
+- a navigation bar where you can access every page, done
 - two clickable images
 - four links to external pages
 - one bulleted list